Riley Starks

 Lucas Kinley is a member of the Lummi Tribal Nation.
 He has been a Commercial Fisher all of his life; following in the footsteps of his father, Larry Kinley, who died in 2018.
 Larry was a larger-than-life Lummi leader who is still an inspiration to tribal peoples up and down the West Coast.
 Lucas hopes to be as good a fisherman as his grandfather, legendary Fisher Francis ‘Goog’ Kinley.

-For the past two years, Lucas has worked to reclaim his tribes heritage of reefnet fishing.
+For the past two years, Lucas has worked to reclaim his tribal heritage of reefnet fishing.